aestheticscoder/Nirmitee-PreInterviewTask-Project/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute it as per the terms of the license.

-Please make sure to customize this README with accurate information about your project, such as repository links, installation instructions, and API documentation.
-Add additional sections or information as needed to suit your project's specific requirements.